Valbou/vtaskr-backend/README.md

 ### To contribute

 To contribute:
-- read the doc first.
+- Read the doc first.
-- clone this git repository.
+- Clone this git repository.
 - Create a branch nammed like this: "feat-good-feature-#42".
 - Use commit namming convention: "feat: my commit message".
 - Run tests and check your code coverage (coverage is not just a high %)